drhaney/pt100rtd/README.md

 It converts a Pt100 temperature sensor resistance into degrees Celsius using a lookup table taken from empirical data in the DIN 43760 / IEC 751 document.
+This library's conversion accuracy is authoritative such that other purely computational methods may be validated against it.

 #WHY

-Because one can buy "1/10 DIN" platinum RTDs whose uncalibrated accuracy exceeds that of commodity hardware and software.
-This library's accuracy is authoritative such that other purely computational methods may be validated against it.
+Pt100 sensors can have uncalibrated accuracy which often exceeds that of the measurement hardware and firmware.
+Now that these sensors are affordably manufactured at "1/10 DIN" accuracy for the 0-100C range, the firmware should match them at least minimally.

 #WHY NOT

+1.)
 It's big.

 Consuming ~3kB of Arduino program memory, this Pt100rtd library is larger than any collection of computational methods that might be used instead.
 For any ordinary temperature between -60C and 650C, the venerable Callendar -Van Dusen equation works adequately.
 Gas liquefaction enthusiasts, however, have different requirements.

+2.)
+The measurement hardware is inadequate or middling.

+If the hardware interface has insufficient resolution, an inaccurate reference resistance (0.05% is only a start) or too high an excitation current through the RTD, precise conversion can't correct inaccurate data acquisition.

+A high excitation current causes RTD self-heating which militates against accurate measurement.
+Self-heating can be corrected for only if the measurement conditions are known beforehand . . . which they generally aren't.

 #HOW